rebus-org/RebusSamples/README.md

 * [Sagas](/Sagas) - sample that shows a saga
 * [SimpleInjector](/SimpleInjector) - sample that shows how SimpleInjector works with Rebus
 * [Logging](/Logging) - sample with various types of logging
+* [SqlAllTheWay](/SqlAllTheWay) - sample that demonstrates "exactly once delivery" with SQL transport and user work enlisted in same transaction

 ### Scaleout samples